 Instead of having to worry about learning 3 or 4 subjects in detail to pass your exams, at Uni you dedicate your time to studying just one subject (or two if you have a combined degree!).

-Although you'll have more ‘free time’ at Uni than you would have had at college, it does mean you have to brush up on your knowledge of your subject more by working independently.
+Brush up on your knowledge of your subject more by working independently.
 Classes and Lectures are only a small part of the educational experience at Uni.

 All students have reading lists, assignments, essays and presentations to get on with, and also lectures and seminars to attend.
 Try and avoid thinking that doing the bare minimum will get you through; after all, you're here to get an amazing degree, and that takes a lot of dedication to independent learning.